Azure/manage-azure-policy/README.md

 * `ignore-paths`: Optional.
 These are the directory paths that will be ignored by the action.
 If you have a specific policy folder that is not ready to be applied yet, specify the path here.
 Note that ignore-paths has a higher precedence compared to `paths` parameter.
 * `assignments`: Optional.
 These are policy assignment files that would be considered by the action.
 This parameter is especially useful if you want to apply only those assignments that correspond to a specific environment for following a safe deployment practice.
 E.g. _assign.AllowedVMSKUs-dev-rg.json_.
 You can use wild card character '*' to match multiple file names.
 E.g. _assign.\*dev\*.json_.
 If this parameter is not specified, the action will consider all assignment files that are present in the directories mentioned in `paths` parameter.
 * `mode`: Optional.
 There are 2 modes for this action - _incremental_ and _complete_.
 If not specified, the action will use incremental mode by default.
 In incremental mode, the action will compare already exisiting policy in azure with the contents of policy provided in repository file.
 It will apply the policy only if there is a mismatch.
 On the contrary, the complete mode will apply all the files present in the specified paths irrespective of whether or not repository policy file has been updated.
-* `enforce`: Optional.
-This corresponds to the [enforcement mode](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/assignment-structure#enforcement-mode) in Azure policy assignments.
-This parameter is especially useful when you want to test assignments by first deploying them with _doNotEnforce_ enforcement mode.
-You can specify the assignment filenames you want to enforce.
-E.g. _assign.addTags\*.json_. or the ones that you do not want to enforce(use a ! before the filename).
-E.g. _!assign.denyVMSKUs-*.json_.
-Note that by default this parameter takes the value specified in the assignment json file, however, the value specified in this action will takes precedence over the one mentioned in assignment file.
-[TODO - how does glob handle wildcard]

 # End-to-End Sample Workflows